ghengismark/shooter/README.md

 * [Source](src/shooter)

 # Requirements
 * Requires Java 8 installed on your system to run.

-* After that, running dist/Shooter.jar should be all you need to give it a shot.
+# Installation instructions
+* To run, download and execute [JAR file to play](dist/Shooter.jar)

 # Play instructions
 * Key bindings are in the top left corner of the screen
-* If any enemy reaches the bottom, it is GAME OVER!
+* If any enemy reaches the bottom, it is GAME OVER.
 * Firing your gun at full speed will drain your battery.
 * The gun battery recharges over time.
 * Enemy spawn rate increases over time.